-This Agreement may be extended for an additional five-year period by action of the San Benito County Board of Supervisors.
-One year prior to the expiration of this Agreement, CONTRACTOR may petition the Board for a five-year extension.
+This Agreement may be extended for an additional 120-day (one hundred twenty days) period by action of the San Benito County Board of Supervisors.
+Thirty days prior to the expiration of this Agreement, CONTRACTOR may petition the Board for a 120-day extension.

 - A. In deciding whether or not to extend the Agreement of COUNTY, at its discretion, may establish a Review Committee to analyze the performance of the CONTRACTOR and to make recommendations to the Contract Administrator. - B. The Committee's review will consider, but not be limited to, how well the CONTRACTOR has performed in the following areas: - 1.
 Compliance with this Agreement; - 2.
 Operational and financial areas; - 3.
 Effectiveness of CONTRACTOR's quality improvement program in achieving demonstrable improvements in the performance and efficiency of the system; - 4.
-Cooperation of management in assisting the EMS Agency with system operation and enhancements: - 5.
+Cooperation of management in assisting the EMS Agency with system operation and enhancements; - 5.
 Number of substantiated complaints filed against CONTRACTOR and the manner in which CONTRACTOR handled them; - 6.
 Extent of CONTRACTOR's community involvement; - 7.
 Consistency in maintaining and/or improving its professional image; - 8.
-Integration of community and employee input; - Level of cooperation between the CONTRACTOR and other participants within the EMS System.
+Integration of community and employee input; - 9.
+Level of cooperation between the CONTRACTOR and other participants within the EMS System.